js216/CeNTREX/DAQ/README.md

   `with` statement
 - `ReadValue()`: defines the default measurement parameter (e.g., for the LakeShore monitors, `ReadValue()` returns all the measured temperatures)
-- `VerifyOperation()`: returns a string characteristic of the instrument, used to verify the instrument is connected correctly